yadi0988/alx-system_engineering-devops/0x00-shell_basics/README.md

-this readme.md file contain discription of each scripts.
+                       This readme.md file contain discription of each scripts.
 1, 0-current_working_directory =  a script that prints the absolute path name of the current working directory.